Andreansx/Networking-lab/ls648/readme.md

 SSH@Rigel(config-vlan-20)#ip-subnet 10.0.20.0/24
 SSH@Rigel(config-vlan-ip-subnet)#
 ```
+> The same issue as above.
+I should have used `ip address` command instead of `ip-subnet`.
 This is the cut output of `write terminal` command: ( It was cut to only include the important parts )

 ```bash